 This course is designed for college bound students who are extremely self-motivated and desire to perform on an accelerated intellectual level.
 This course concentrates on British literature, covering historical and cultural aspects of a variety of literary genres, including poetry, short stories, drama, and novels.
 Students will also write extensively, both formally and informally, focusing on analysis of literature.
 Students selecting Grade Twelve Honors English should possess strong reading, writing and analytical skills.
 This course work is more complex than that of the Grade Twelve English course and more independent assignments are required.
-Prerequisite: Successful completion of English 11 and a teacher recommendation and recommendations by the College Board under the advice of the Council on College-Level Services and its academic advisory committees on the disciplines concerned.
-Students who choose to take the advanced placement examination may, based on their score, receive an advanced placement standing at a participating college.
-If a student does not take the AP exam, the student will not receive weighted value points (5.5) for class rank and GPA.
-For further clarification of this course please see details on page 7.
-Prerequisite: Successful completion of English 11 and a teacher recommendation.
-This course is eligible for dual credit with Salem Community College.
+Prerequisite: Successful completion of English 11 and a teacher recommendation

-AP ENGLISH GRADE 12 - LITERATURE AND COMPOSITION 5 credits (Exam fee is required in November; late fee applied after due date) 5
+AP ENGLISH GRADE 12 - LITERATURE AND COMPOSITION 5 credits (Exam fee is required in November; late fee applied after due date)